Culture & History, Festivals and Events

 Here’s a summary of the most popular professional soccer teams in Mexico:

-Club América, nicknamed Águilas or Eagles
+Club América, nicknamed Águilas

 Like the N.Y.
 Yankees of old, this is the team you either support or detest.
 There is no middle ground.
 América plays at the Aztec Stadium in southern Mexico City, along with Cruz Azul.

-Guadalajara, nicknamed Chivas, or Goats
+Guadalajara, nicknamed Chivas

 This team is known for only fielding Mexican players.
 Some people find that rule strange in these days when soccer players commonly play outside their own countries.
 Chivas rivals América for number of supporters.
 Many are from Mexico City, just as many América fans can be found in Guadalajara.